What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 false horse leech

-Large false horse leech (Haemopis sanguisuga)(Fig. 4) lives in fresh water bodies.
-It leads a predatory lifestyle, feeds on invertebrates and small vertebrates, swallowing them whole or in part.
-The mouth and pharynx can be greatly stretched.
-The number of blunt "teeth" on each jaw is 7-18.
+Greater false horse leech (Haemopis sanguisuga)(Fig. 4) lives in fresh water bodies.
+It leads a predatory lifestyle, feeding on invertebrates and small vertebrates, swallowing them in parts or whole.
+The mouth and throat may become very distended.
+The number of blunt “teeth” on each jaw is 7-18.
 Stomach - with one pair of pockets.

-The false horse leech is often confused with the medical one, although they are quite easily distinguished by the color of the dorsal side of the body.
-The dorsal surface of the body of the false horse leech is black, uniform, sometimes with randomly scattered dark spots.
-On the dorsal side of the body of a medical leech there is a characteristic pattern in the form of longitudinal stripes.
-False horse leeches should not be kept together with medical ones, as they eat them.
+The false horse leech is often confused with the medical leech, although they are quite easily distinguished by the color of the dorsal side of the body.
+The dorsal surface of the body of the false horse leech is black, monochromatic, sometimes with randomly scattered dark spots.
+On the dorsal side of the body of a medicinal leech there is a characteristic pattern in the form of longitudinal stripes.
+False horse leeches cannot be kept together with medical ones, as they eat them.

 The long-awaited report from the leech farm.
 You will learn how leeches live in captivity,

 what they eat, how they reproduce.
-For the first time we managed to shoot unique shots
+For the first time we were able to capture unique footage

 birth of leeches in natural conditions and in captivity.

-Five pairs of eyes were intensely watching the water column, all the senses were aimed at finding the victim.
-For more than three weeks, in search of food, one has to move from one corner of the reservoir to another.
-Even repeated attacks on land did not bring the desired result.
-Sad thoughts overcame the vampire.
+Five pairs of eyes intensely watched the water column, all senses aimed at finding the victim.
+For more than three weeks now, in search of food, they have had to move from one corner of the reservoir to another.
+Even repeated forays onto land did not bring desired result.
+Sad thoughts overwhelmed the vampire.
 Blood and only blood...
-“Well, you can hold out for another three months, but if happiness does not smile, you will have to emigrate to a nearby reservoir; they say that cattle come there to drink...”
-A splash was heard somewhere, another, a third - the steel muscles tensed.
-The vampire determined the source of the vibrations and directed his body towards the victim with smooth wave-like movements.
+“Okay, you can hold out for another three months, but if luck doesn’t smile, you’ll have to emigrate to a nearby body of water; they say that cattle come there to drink...”
+There was a splash somewhere, another, a third - the steel muscles tensed.
+The vampire identified the source of the vibrations and, with smooth wave-like movements, directed his body towards the victim.
 Here she is!
-Light, warm body, and how little wool, if only not to miss.
-The vampire spread his huge mouth, bared three terrible jaws with the sharpest teeth, and dug into the victim...
-A heartbreaking cry resounded the water surface of the reservoir.
+Light, warm body, and how little wool, just not to miss.
+The vampire straightened his huge mouth, exposed three terrible jaws with sharp teeth and bit into the victim...
+A heartbreaking cry filled the water surface of the reservoir.

 01.

-02. Today we will tell you about the International Center for Medicinal Leeches, created on the basis of the Medpiyavka association formed in 1937, which was engaged in keeping leeches in artificial ponds of the summer cottage village of Udelnaya (Moscow Region).
+02. Today we will tell you about International Center medical leech, created on the basis of the Medpiyavka association formed in 1937, which was engaged in keeping leeches in artificial ponds dacha village Udelnaya (Moscow region).

-03. At 2500 sq. m. there are production facilities for growing more than 3,500,000 medicinal leeches and the production of cosmetic products.
+03. At 2500 sq. m. there are production facilities for growing more than 3,500,000 medicinal leeches and producing cosmetic products.

-04. In total, 400 species of leeches are known to science, which look approximately the same and differ mainly in color.
+04. In total, science knows 400 species of leeches, which look approximately the same and differ mainly in color.
 Leeches are black, greenish or brownish.
-The Russian name for these nimble worms indicates their ability to "bite" into the victim's body and suck out blood.
+Russian name These nimble worms indicate their ability to “bite” into the victim’s body and suck out blood.

 05. Leeches live in three-liter jars.
-Nothing better as a house for them came up with.
-The leech breeder must ensure that the vessel with leeches is constantly closed with a thick white cloth, which is tightly tied.
+They couldn’t come up with anything better as a house for them.
+The leechkeeper must ensure that the vessel with leeches is constantly covered with a thick white cloth, which is tied tightly.

 06. Leeches are unusually mobile and often tend to crawl out of the water.
 Therefore, they are able to easily leave the container in which they are stored.
-Escapes occasionally happen.
+Escapes occur periodically.

 07. A leech has 10 eyes, but the leech does not perceive a complete image.
-Despite the seeming primitiveness of the sensory perception of leeches, they perfectly orient themselves in space.
-Their sense of smell, taste and touch are extraordinarily developed, which contributes to their success in finding prey.
+Despite the seeming primitiveness of the sensory perception of leeches, they are excellent at orienting themselves in space.
+Their sense of smell, taste and touch are unusually developed, which contributes to their success in finding prey.
 First of all, leeches respond well to odors emanating from objects immersed in water.
-Leeches do not tolerate foul-smelling water.
+Leeches cannot tolerate foul-smelling water.

-08. Unhurried, devoid of sharp movements allow you to see the entire body of a leech.
-On the back, against a dark background, bright orange blotches form a fancy pattern in the form of two stripes.
-On the sides - black piping.
-The abdomen is delicate, light olive in color with black edging.
-The body of an ordinary medical leech consists of 102 rings.
-On the dorsal side, the rings are covered with many small papillae.
-On the ventral side, the papillae are much smaller and less visible.
+08. Slow, devoid of sharpness movements allow you to see the entire body of the leech.
+On the back, against a dark background, bright orange inclusions form a bizarre pattern in the form of two stripes.
+On the sides there is black edging.
+The abdomen is delicate, light olive in color with a black edging.
+The body of an ordinary medicinal leech consists of 102 rings.
+On the dorsal side the rings are covered with many small papillae.
+On the ventral side there are much fewer papillae and they are less noticeable.

-09. But behind the harmless external beauty of a leech lies its secret weapon - the front sucker, outwardly invisible.
-A large, frightening rear sucker does not cause any physical damage, but in the depths of the front jaws lurk, geometrically located according to the sign of the prestigious company in the automotive world - Mercedes.
-In each jaw, there are up to 90 teeth, a total of 270.
-Here it is - deceit.
+09. But behind the harmless external beauty of the leech lies its secret weapon - the front sucker, outwardly invisible.
+The large, intimidating rear sucker does not cause any physical damage, but in the depths of the front jaws are hidden, geometrically located according to the sign of a prestigious company automotive world- Mercedes.
+There are up to 90 teeth in each jaw, for a total of 270.
+This is deceit.

-10. The record for the largest size of a leech grown in this center is 35 centimeters in length.
+10. The record for the maximum size of a leech grown in this center is 35 centimeters in length.
 The leech in the photo still has everything ahead.

-11. Bitten by a leech - like a nettle stung.
+11. A leech bit me like a nettle stung.
 The bite of the same horsefly or ant is much more painful.
 Leech saliva contains painkillers (analgesics).
 The leech feeds exclusively on blood.
-Hematophagus, that is, a vampire.
+Hematophage, that is, a vampire.

-12. The epidermal layer of the leech is covered with a special film - the cuticle.
-The cuticle is transparent, it performs a protective function and continuously grows, being periodically updated in the process of molting.
-Normally, molting occurs in leeches every 2-3 days.
+12. The epidermal layer of the leech is covered with a special film - cuticle.
+The cuticle is transparent, it performs protective function and grows continuously, periodically being renewed during the molting process.
+Normally, leeches moult every 2-3 days.

-13. Dropped films look like white flakes or small white cases.
-They clog the bottom of the vessels for storing used leeches, and therefore must be removed regularly, and the water is also periodically stained from digestion products.
-Water is changed twice a week.
+13. Discarded films resemble white flakes or small white covers.
+They clog the bottom of the vessels for storing used leeches, and therefore must be removed regularly, and the water is also periodically colored from digestion products.
+The water is changed twice a week.

-14. Water is specially prepared: it settles for at least a day, it is purified from harmful impurities and heavy metals.
-After cleaning and passing control, the water is heated to the desired temperature and enters the common network for leeches.
+14. The water is specially prepared: it sits for at least a day, and is purified from harmful impurities and heavy metals.
+After cleaning and passing control, the water is heated to the required temperature and enters the shared network for leeches.

 15.

-16. Leeches poop up to several times a day, so the water in the vessel where the used leeches are stored is periodically stained.
-The clogging of water that occurs from time to time does not cause any harm to leeches if the water is systematically changed.
+16. Leeches poop up to several times a day, so the water in the vessel where used leeches are stored periodically becomes colored.
+Clogging of water that occurs from time to time does not cause any harm to leeches if the water is regularly changed.

 17. The most important condition for the rapid cultivation of full-fledged medicinal leeches is their regular feeding with fresh blood, which is purchased from slaughterhouses.

-18. Large clots are used, formed during the coagulation of the blood mass.
-For the full feeding of leeches, only the blood of healthy animals, mainly large and small cattle, is taken.
-Clots are placed at the bottom of special vessels, where leeches are then released.
+18. Large clots formed during coagulation of blood mass are used.
+To fully feed leeches, only the blood of healthy animals, mainly large and small, is taken. cattle.
+The clots are placed at the bottom of special vessels, into which the leeches are then released.

-19. To make it pleasant for leeches to eat, a film is laid on them, which they bite through and suck blood out of habit.
+19. To make it pleasant for leeches to eat, a film is laid on them, which they, out of habit, bite through and suck blood.

 20. During growth, the leech feeds every one and a half to two months.

-21. After the leeches have grown and starved for at least three months, they are collected in a batch and sent for certification, and then they go on sale or are used in the production of cosmetics.
+21. After the leeches have grown and fasted for at least three months, they are collected in series and sent for certification, and then they go on sale or are used in the production of cosmetics.
 The Center has an accredited laboratory of the quality control department.
-But more on that tomorrow.
+But more about this tomorrow.

-22. For one feeding, a leech sucks out five times its weight, after which it may not eat for three to four months, a maximum of a year.
-After eating, the leech looks like a solid muscle bag filled with blood.
-In her digestive tract there are special substances that protect the blood from putrefaction, which preserve it in such a way that the blood always remains complete and stored for a long time.
+22. During one feeding, a leech sucks out five times its own weight, after which it may not eat for three to four months, or a maximum of a year.
+After eating, the leech looks like a solid muscle sac filled with blood.
+In its digestive tract there are special substances that protect blood from putrefaction, which preserve it in such a way that the blood always remains full and is stored for a long time.

-23. A leech usually eats up in 15-20 minutes.
-A sign that the leech is full, foam appears.
+23. A leech usually eats its fill in 15-20 minutes.
+A sign that the leech is full is the appearance of foam.

 24. Well-fed leeches are trying to escape from the “dining room”.